 Yes, Root offers flexible options depending on whether you’re currently insured or need same-day coverage.
 To get insured from day one, you’ll get a temporary 60-day policy and rate.
 After your 30-day test drive, you’ll see your final rate and have 30 days to decide whether to sign up.

-If you’re already insured and are still considering options, stick with your current insurer until after you’ve completed your test drive and gotten your final quote.
+If you’re already insured and are still considering options, stick with your current insurer until after you’ve completed your test drive and you get your final quote.
 Then you can decide whether to make the switch.
 You can even cancel your current insurance and let your lender know you’ve switched through the Root app.

-What car insurance can I get from Root?
+What coverage can I get from Root?

-Bodily injury.
-Covers injuries to others that result from an accident you caused.
+- Liability.
+Bodily injury covers injuries to others that result from an accident you caused.
+And property damage protects you if you damage another person’s property in an accident.
 Choose a limit up to $250,000 per accident.

-Medical payments.
+- Medical payments.
 Pays for medical care after an accident, whether you’ve collided with a car, a bike or a tree.

-Personal injury protection.
+- Personal injury protection.
 Covers medical expenses, lost wages and other indirect costs for you and your passengers after an accident.

 What discounts can I get with Root?

+For qualifying customers, Root Insurance offers a string of discounts and rewards, but they’re baked into your final rate.
 Root’s whole premise is rewarding good drivers with low rates.
 And so it doesn’t offer the discounts that mainstream car insurance providers do, like those for good students.